 Buffer zones and outer transition areas

-Our biosphere reserve not only contains core conservation areas, but also adjacent buffer zones and outer transition areas.
-For the people of the KBR region, this includes farming and fishing, and other trades such as tourism and manufacturing.
+Our biosphere not only contains core conservation areas, but also adjacent buffer zones and outer transition areas.
+For the people of the region, this includes farming and fishing, and other trades such as tourism and manufacturing.

-Our Kogelberg Biosphere Reserve objectives are:
+Our Kogelberg Biosphere objectives are:

 1.